World of Glass, St Helens: Museum and visitor centre

 Currently the museum holds a total of over 7,000 artefacts.

 The museum has two main galleries - the Glass Roots Gallery and the Earth into Light Gallery.
 The first is concerned with the history of glass, its role in everyday life, and contains artefacts that date back as far as Ancient Egypt.
 The second tells the story of the growth of the town of St Helens as it moved from relative insignificance to become a world leader in glassmaking.

-There are live glassblowing demonstrations daily and you even get the chance to try the art of glass blowing on one of their courses.The Victorian furnace and underground tunnels of the world's first regenerative glass making furnace, built in 1887 by William Windle Pilkington, can also be explored at the visitor centre.
+There are live glassblowing demonstrations daily and visitors can try the art of glassblowing on one of their courses.The Victorian furnace and underground tunnels of the world's first regenerative glass making furnace, built in 1887 by William Windle Pilkington, can also be explored at the visitor centre.

-There is an Artisan Gift Shop to browse and a café where coffee, afternoon teas and light lunches can be enjoyed, while looking out over the stretch of the St Helens Sankey Canal known as the Hotties.
+There is an artisan gift shop and a café which looks out over the stretch of the St Helens Sankey Canal known as the Hotties.

-The Manchester Airport Chandelier
+The Manchester Airport chandelier

 Since 2008 the World of Glass has been home to one of four chandeliers, restored by David Malik & Son, which originally hung in the main hall of Manchester Airport.
-With 1,300 clear, smoked grey and amethyst lead glass droplets, individually blown by master craftsman Bruno Zanetti and weighing a staggering two tons, each chandelier was commissioned at a cost of £3,000 in the 1960s but would now cost more than £250,000.
+With 1,300 clear, smoked grey and amethyst lead glass droplets, individually blown by master craftsman Bruno Zanetti and weighing two tons, each chandelier was commissioned at a cost of £3,000 in the 1960s but would now cost more than £250,000.

-The Clare Island Lighthouse Optic
+The Clare Island Lighthouse optic

-Off the west coast of Ireland, Clare Island Lighthouse was decommissioned in 1965 after almost 160 years service.
+Off the west coast of Ireland, Clare Island Lighthouse was decommissioned in 1965 after almost 160 years' service.
 The lighthouse optic, made in 1913 by Chance Brothers of Birmingham, found a new home at the Pilkington Glass Museum and then the World of Glass.

 The Clare Island Lighthouse itself was transformed into an upmarket guesthouse.

-St Helens Library
+St Helens library

 A brand-new lending library for St Helens, provided by St Helens Council, opened at the World of Glass in September 2020.
-Occupying space on both the ground floor and mezzanine level of the World of Glass, the lending library is for both children and adults, complete with more than 18,000 brand-new books.
+Occupying space on both the ground floor and mezzanine level, the lending library is for both children and adults, complete with more than 18,000 books.